 the Pricing Structure or the Price change only if the Trader considers that the Distributor has not complied with clause 7.4 or 7.5 (as the case may be).
 If a Dispute is raised, the Trader must continue to pay the Distributor's Tax Invoices until the Dispute is resolved.

-Changes containing an error: If the Trader identifies an error in the Pricing Structure finalised and notified in accordance with clause 7.4, or an error in a Price change notified in accordance with clause 7.5 that arises from an obvious error in applying the Pricing Structure, the Trader must bring that error to the Distributor’s attention as soon as reasonably practicable after becoming aware of the error.
-The Distributor may correct an error, including an error that it identifies itself, without following the process under clause 7.4 or giving notice under clause 7.5(a) (as the case may be), provided that the correction of the error must not have a material effect on the Trader or 1 or more Customers.
+Changes containing an error: If the Trader identifies an error in the Pricing Structure finalised and notified in accordance with clause 7.4, and the error is obvious on its face (either from the Pricing Structure itself or by reference to previous versions circulated by the Distributor for the purposes of consultation), or an error in a Price change notified in accordance with clause 7.5 that arises from an obvious error in applying the Pricing Structure, the Trader must bring that error to the Distributor’s attention as soon as reasonably practicable after becoming aware of the error.
+The Distributor may correct an error, including an error that it identifies itself, without following the process under clause 7.4 or giving notice under clause 7.5(a) (as the case may be).
 To avoid doubt, the correction of an error in accordance with this clause is not a Price change for the purposes of clause 7.2.

 ALLOCATING PRICE CATEGORIES AND PRICE OPTIONS TO ICPS